tsoijackson/Yoo-Chooz/README.md

 A list of businesses will be created as you add in more urls.
 Then click the Chooz button to randomly select
 ![Image of Step 3](https://github.com/tsoijackson/Yoo-Chooz/blob/master/images/step%203.png) .

-The selected restuarant will show up at the top of the website.
+The randomly selected restaurant will show up at the top of the website!
 ![Image of Step 4](https://github.com/tsoijackson/Yoo-Chooz/blob/master/images/step%204.png) .